Warsaw, Poland – Poland and Hungary had the two highest economic growth rates in the third quarter 2019, according to Eurostat data.

-Compared to the previous quarter, Poland and Hungary’s GDP grew by 1.3% and 1.1% respectively, the two highest rates in the bloc – well above the Eurozone (+0.2%) and EU average (+0.3%) – cementing their place as the most attractive and dynamic markets in Europe today.
+Compared to the previous quarter, Poland and Hungary’s GDP grew by 1.3% and 1.1% respectively, the two highest rates in the bloc – well above the Eurozone (+0.2%) and EU average (+0.3%) – cementing their place as the most attractive and fastest-growing markets in Europe today.

 Slovakia (+0.4%) and the Czech Republic (+0.3%) lag behind their two Visegrad partners, while Bulgaria (+0.7%) and Romania (+0.6%) also count among the EU’s booming economies.